anonair1920/Rock-Paper-Scissor/README.md

 * [ ] User can see either green/red depending on whether or not they've won.
 * [ ] User can see a game history which lists the rounds played so far and outcome.

+* [ ] User can only play the game once they've pressed a button titled Start.
+* [ ] User can sign in and have their name attributed to the victory.
+* [ ] User can see the prompt colored correctly based on the outcome of the game.
+If player has won, "Victory!" is green.
+If player has loss, "Defeat!" is red.
+If the result is a tie, the text remains black.
+* [ ] User sees "flawless" victory behavior in the game.
+If the user/computer wins the first 3 rounds in a row, they've achieve a flawless victory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).